Diana White (artist): The Pissarros: Esther, Lucien and Orovida

 White and Orovida planned a joint exhibition but it never materialised.
 She wrote to Orovida:We must have a two woman show next year and show 'The London Group' a thing or two.
 I should dearly like to give them a real reason for hating me, which up to now I think they have lacked, would it not be a heavenly lark!...Oh work hard, hard, hard and we'll make them sit up. – Diana White, 1914Lucien had proposed that White be included in a group exhibition at the Carfax Gallery in 1914.
 When a student from Sickert was chosen in her place, Lucien threatened to withdraw, and the committee promptly admitted two of White's paintings.
-The Manchester Courier writes that while the other exhibitors "illustrate various phases of Impressionism, Miss Diana White asserts her individuality with some clever drawings".
+The Manchester Courier wrote that while the other exhibitors "illustrate various phases of Impressionism, Miss Diana White asserts her individuality with some clever drawings".
 It is possible that Lucien's reaction, to White's initial exclusion from the Carfax Gallery exhibition, could be explained, at least in part, by circumstances preceding the event.
 Walter Sickert had been associated with the Carfax Gallery from the start.
 At the time it was known for exhibiting work of the Camden Town Group, a group who declared itself a "male club" where women were not eligible.
 Both Lucien and Sickert were members.
 According to Charles Ginner, Sickert was one of two that introduced the ban of women members.
-In 1911 Esther, Lucien's wife, had requested that White be elected a member of the Camden Town Group but her request was denied.
+In 1911, Esther requested that White be elected a member of the Camden Town Group but her request was denied.
 I admire Miss White's work & I am sorry it has been rejected by the N.E.A.C. especially as there are a lot of bad pictures there....
 It is difficult to make a woman a member off-hand especially as the time is so limited before the next exhibition...But I see no reason why the Group should not give Miss White a special invitation to exhibit without actually making her a member until the matter has been discussed at a meeting. - James Bolivar Manson, 1911After Lucien died, Orovida returned to naturalism and to oil paints.
-On hearing of Orovida tackling a new line of art and her return to oils White wrote to her, "Beloved OCP, what glorious news that you have taken to oils, how joyous, and how much I envy you."
+On hearing of Orovida tackling a new line of art and her return to oils, White wrote to her, "Beloved OCP, what glorious news that you have taken to oils, how joyous, and how much I envy you."